 Cerro Chucantí is an isolated massif in southern Panamá that rises from sea level to 1,439 m in elevation and sustains a diverse cloud forest tropical ecosystem.
 Its geographic isolation has allowed its fauna and flora to differentiate considerably over millennia.
 As a result, Cerro Chucantí is home to many endemic and threatened species of reptiles and amphibians, plants, birds and mammals (see Conservation Value, below).

 Over the last two decades there has been increased pressure to clear the land around Cerro Chucantí for cattle ranching.

 “…what struck me as sad was that even at such a remote location there was ongoing slash and burning of the rainforest, and most of the land around my campsite had already been cleared for cattle ranching.
 On a subsequent visit to Cerro Chucantí, I once again saw more rainforest cleared and burned to ashes nearby.
 That is when I couldn't take it anymore, and decided that I had to do something to stop this madness!” -- Guido Berguido

 Actions & Results:

-Two properties were purchased with support from ICFC, Rainforest Trust, and a private donor, to support the expansion of the Cerro Chucantí Private Nature Reserve.
-The nature reserve will be managed by our project partner Adopt a Panama Rainforest (ADOPTA).
+Two properties were purchased with support from ICFC, Rainforest Trust, and a private donor, to support the expansion of the Reserva Natural Cerro Chucantí to approximately 6 square km.
+The reserve will be managed by our project partner Adopt a Panama Rainforest (ADOPTA).

 Project Field Partner: